Diversity, equity, & inclusion

 We acknowledge this work is not easy.
-Conversations and learning around these topics can evoke a wide range of emotions and generate moments of friction.
+Conversations and learning about these topics can evoke a wide range of emotions and generate moments of friction.
 We believe in providing the opportunity to listen to one another and engage in civil discourse, particularly in times of political polarization.
 Like many higher education institutions, we recognize that there is still work to be done in this area.

 - Launched the Presidential Committee on Diversity, Equity, and Inclusion in January 2020 that will lead the College’s work to broaden the scope of our commitment.
 The Committee will highlight forthcoming initiatives that address issues of diversity, equity, and inclusion and call on our community to achieve these aims.

 - Develop a Diversity, Equity, and Inclusion Plan, which will focus on: 1) recruitment (i.e., of diverse students and employees); 2) retention (i.e., of diverse students and employees); 3) campus climate; 4) education (e.g., training, professional development, and programming); and 5) visibility, accountability, and assessment of this work.

 - Put into place DEI-related processes, such as the development of a bias response protocol for reporting and addressing bias incidents.